 If you are planning on retiring where you are currently living, your options are going to be a lot easier.
 You already know the requirements of the climate.
 Perhaps you understand the cultural norms expected in your area, the kinds of items to wear and when to wear them.
 You are comfortable with what you already wear.

 So, maybe your goal is just to simplify, to downsize from what you already have.
 If that’s the case, consider starting with a closet purge.
-A lot of us have been doing this already during the lockdown.
+A lot of us have been doing this already.
 But a closet purge is a liberating activity, regardless of whether you stay put or are planning a big move.

 It’s especially valuable when you are embarking on a new lifestyle.
 Retirement is certainly a huge lifestyle change.